Shree Hari Chemicals Export Ltd Directors Report.

 CORPORATE GOVERNANCE AND MANAGEMENT DISCUSSION AND ANALYSIS

-As per the Listing Regulations, the Corporate Governance Report, Management Discussion and Analysis Report, and the Auditor s Certificate regarding compliance with conditions of Corporate Governance, forms part of the Annual Report.
+As per SEBI Listing Regulations, the Corporate Governance Report with Auditor s Certificate thereon and the Management Discussion and Analysis Report, forms part of this Annual Report.

 |For and on behalf of the Board|